Hassan Diab (sociologist)

-On April 4, 2012, the Minister of Justice, Rob Nicholson, ordered Diab extradited to France.
-Diab's appeal to the Ontario Court of Appeal was rejected and the Supreme Court of Canada refused to hear the case.
-On November 14, 2014, Hassan was extradited from Canada to France where he was imprisoned for three years and two months while the investigation continued.
+In 2008, France officially requested his extradition for his alleged involvement in the 1980 synagogue bombing.
+Diab's appeal to the Ontario Court of Appeal was denied, and the Supreme Court of Canada refused to hear the case.
+On April 4, 2012, the Canadian Minister of Justice, Rob Nicholson, committed Diab to extradition to France.
+After a 6 year legal battle, on November 14, 2014, Hassan was extradited from Canada to France where he was held in pretrial detention at Fleury-Mérogis Prison for 3 years and two months without trial while the investigation continued.